-- (A) All interviews (including polygraph interviews) of members conducted in conjunction with an Internal Affairs Bureau/OIG or EEO investigation shall be recorded by the investigator; and in the case of chain of command investigations, at the request of either party, when the investigator reasonably believes that departmental or criminal charges may result.
+- (A) All interviews (including polygraph interviews) of members conducted in conjunction with an Internal Affairs Bureau/DIG or EEO investigation shall be recorded by the investigator; and in the case of chain of command investigations, at the request of either party, when the investigator reasonably believes that departmental or criminal charges may result.
 Subsequent to the interview, the member and/or the member's Lodge Representative will be afforded the opportunity, upon written request to the appropriate investigator, to listen to, copy, (at no cost to the member) and make personal notes from and/or verify the accuracy of the recorded interview made of the member's interview.
-If a transcript of the recorded interview is made, the member will be provided a copy of such transcript upon written request directly to the appropriate investigator. - (B) All interviews of non-members in an Internal Affairs Bureau/OIG or EEO investigation shall be recorded by the investigator unless the non-member refuses to have his/her interview recorded.
+If a transcript of the recorded interview is made, the member will be provided a copy of such transcript upon written request directly to the appropriate investigator. - (B) All interviews of non-members in an Internal Affairs Bureau/DIG or EEO investigation shall be recorded by the investigator unless the non-member refuses to have his/her interview recorded.
 In that event, the investigator will document the interview to the extent possible.
-All complaint intake calls of non-members in an Internal Affairs Bureau/OIG investigation shall be recorded by the investigator/call taker unless the non-member refuses to have his/her intake call recorded.
-In that event, the investigator/call taker will document the intake call recorded.
+All complaint intake calls of non-members in an Internal Affairs Bureau/DIG investigation shall be recorded by the investigator/call taker unless the non-member refuses to have his/her intake call recorded.
 In that event, the investigator/call taker will document the intake call to the extent possible.